ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/case_management/case_attributes/case_attributes.rst

 Case Attributes
 ===============

 A Case Attribute is a key/value data set that users can add to a Workflow Case.
-These Attributes enrich a Case’s data and aid security teams as they investigate a threat and determine the appropriate escalation path for a Case.
+These Attributes enrich a Case's data and aid security teams as they investigate a threat and determine the appropriate escalation path for a Case.

 Endpoint: ``/api/v3/caseAttributes``